pepkit/looper/tests/data/hello_looper-dev/README.md

 This repository contains examples

 1. `/looper_csv_example` - A minimal example using _only_ csv for metadata.
-2. `/pep_derived_attributes` - An basic example utilizing the PEP specification for metadata and deriving attributes from the metadata
+2. `/pep_derived_attrs` - An basic example utilizing the PEP specification for metadata and deriving attributes from the metadata
 3. `/pephub` - Example of how to point looper to a PEP stored on PEPhub and running a pipeline.
-4. `/pipestat` - Example on how to use pipestat to report pipeline results when using looper.
+4. `/pipestat_example` - Example on how to use pipestat to report pipeline results when using looper.
+5. `/input_schema_example` - Example on how to use input schemas when using looper.

 Each example contains: